abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 This is a supportive reflection for us—it’s not intended to make us miserable or depressed.
 It’s intended to bring up wholesome mental states to counteract the mind’s tendency toward *pamāda*—being careless and not very circumspect regarding the truths of our existence.
-These three recollections help establish a sense of heedfulness and spiritual urgency.
+The three recollections on aging, sickness, and death help establish a sense of heedfulness and spiritual urgency.
 We have this opportunity to hear the Dhamma, to study the Dhamma, to practice the Dhamma, to live a life in accord with the Dhamma.
 Reflecting on that makes us grateful for this opportunity to practice and that’s vital, because it’s easy to let the opportunity slip by.

 We recollect the nature of the human body—that our lives are subject to aging, sickness, and death.
 For all of our seeming solidity, we’re left